-Additional challenges in PWS include excessive daytime sleepiness, which may be improved by the wake-promoting drug, modafinil.
+Additional challenges in PWS include sleep disorders, hormone abnormalities, scoliosis, dental issues, and skin picking.
+Breathing issues during sleep are common and periodic sleep studies are suggested for all ages, including infants.
+Excessive daytime sleepiness, may be improved by the wake-promoting drug, modafinil.
 Hormone abnormalities common in PWS (low thyroid hormones, testosterone, estrogen) may be treated by an endocrinologist with standard medications.
 An overview of endocrine issues for health care providers can be accessed here.
 Scoliosis is also very common in PWS and should be treated by an orthopedic physician familiar with PWS.
 Dental problems also occur frequently in PWS, probably in part due to thicker saliva that is common.
 You can read about tooth wear and PWS here or learn more by reading our research blog post on oral health.
 Skin picking is common in those with PWS, and may be helped by the use of N-acetylcysteine, you can read more about skin picking in our research blog post: Skin Picking in PWS.

 Finally, management and treatment of the psychiatric and behavioral issues associated with PWS also can be very challenging.
 A combination of behavioral therapy, environmental control, and medication may be needed.
 Consultation with mental health professionals familiar with PWS is recommended.
 The Pittsburgh Partnership offers resources for behavioral and psychiatric concerns in PWS.
 Download educational materials from the Pittsburgh Partnership.